raphamorim/flash/README.md

 Flash provides comprehensive library functionality for integration into Rust applications, supporting multiple use cases including testing frameworks, shell script parsing, custom shell backend development, code formatting, and static analysis tooling.

+A WebAssembly version with interactive documentation and examples is available at [raphamorim.io/flash](https://raphamorim.io/flash).

 ### Interpreter Integration

 The Flash interpreter can be embedded directly into Rust applications: